peranakanfrancis/gridsome-forestry-starter/projects/3d-graff.md

 1. Bring 400ml water to boil, pour 1 packet Khimyan's Thai Tom Yam and stir for 1 minute.
 2. Add in the shrimp, mushroom, onion, lemongrass and tomato.
 Simmer for 10 minutes in medium heat.

-Serve hot with steamed rice or noodle.
+3. Serve hot with steamed rice or noodle.

 ***

+### What our customers say about this

 > _"Before that, I never eat tom yum coz I think it is too spicy until one day my friend forced me to try and I remembered it was in your father's restaurant.
 After that, I tried a lot of tom yum in different place but I'm still prefer yours.
 Thank god that I can buy your tom yum paste and make myself at home now.
 It is recommend to everyone else who likes to eat the fantastic taste of Thailand tom yum."_ - Zeon Wong, Penang